Skip to content

 Edit time limit

-You can configure a time window after which the Edit button is hidden on older posts.
-This is useful if you only want to allow fast corrections rather than open-ended editing.
+You can configure a time window after which the Edit button is hidden on older posts, and you can choose how saved edits are written back to Bluesky.

 2. Click Options (or the gear icon).